Back to all tutorials

 3. Create Case

-Open SimFlow and create a new case named sloshing_tank_no_baffles
+Open SimFlow and create a new case named sloshing tank no baffles

-1. Go to New panel
+1. Click New

-2. Provide name sloshing_tank_no_baffles
+2. Provide name sloshing tank no baffles

-3. Click Create Case
+3. Click Create to open a new case

 4. Import Geometry - Tank